 The Centre for Ecotherapy provides support for vulnerable people in the local community, aiming to improve and maintain well-being through the use of nature-based and horticultural therapies, mindfulness and practical activities.
 They look after an organic allotment garden growing fruit and vegetables

-North Laine Community Allotment A community allotment for residents of the North Laine area.
-Growing traditional dyes and hemp
+North Laine Community Association Allotment A community allotment for residents of the North Laine area.
+Growing heritage dye plants and flax

 Second Nature run a wide range of outdoor learning experiences, for children of all ages, acquiring a combination of forest, field and wilderness skills to create kinship with, and an awareness of, nature and wildlife.